-And therefore he that maketh a covenant with the actor, or representer, not knowing the authority he hath, doth it at his own peril.
-For no man is obliged by a covenant, whereof he is not author; nor consequently by a covenant made against, or beside the authority he gave.
+And therefore he that maketh a Covenant with the Actor, or Representer, not knowing the Authority he hath, doth it at his own perill.
+For no man is obliged by a Covenant, whereof he is not Author; nor consequently by a Covenant made against, or beside the Authority he gave.

-When the actor doth anything against the law of nature by command of the author, if he be obliged by former covenant to obey him, not he, but the author breaketh the law of nature; for though the action be against the law of nature; yet it is not his: but contrarily, to refuse to do it, is against the law of nature, that forbiddeth breach of covenant.
+When the Actor doth any thing against the Law of Nature by But not the Actor. command of the Author, if he be obliged by former Covenant to obey him, not he, but the Author breaketh the Law of Nature: for though the Action be against the Law of Nature; yet it is not his: but contrarily, to refuse to do it, is against the Law of Nature, that forbiddeth breach of Covenant.

-And he that maketh a covenant with the author, by mediation of the actor, not knowing what authority he hath, but only takes his word; in case such authority be not made manifest unto him upon demand, is no longer obliged: for the covenant made with the author, is not valid, without his counter-assurance.
-But if he that so covenanteth, knew beforehand he was to expect no other assurance, than the actor's word; then is the covenant valid; because the actor in this case maketh himself the author.
-And therefore, as when the authority is evident, the covenant obligeth the author, not the actor; so when the authority is feigned, it obligeth the actor only; there being no author but himself.
+And he that maketh a Covenant with the Author, by mediation of the Actor, not knowing what Authority he hath, but onely takes his word; in case such Authority be not made manifest unto him upon demand, is no longer obliged: For the Covenant made with the Author, is not valid, without his Counter-assurance.
+But if he that so Covenanteth, knew before hand he was to expect no other assurance, than the Actors word; then is the Covenant valid; because the Actor in this case maketh himselfe the Author.
+And therefore, as when the Authority is evident, the Covenant obligeth the Author, not the Actor; so when the Authority is feigned, it obligeth the Actor onely; there being no Author but himselfe.

-The authority is to be shown.
+The Authority is to be shewne.

-There are few things, that are incapable of being represented by fiction.
-Inanimate things, as a church, an hospital, a bridge, may be personated by a rector, master, or overseer.
-But things inanimate, cannot be authors, nor therefore give authority to their actors: yet the actors may have authority to procure their maintenance, given them by those that are owners, or governors of those things.
-And therefore, such things cannot be personated, before there be some state of civil government.
+There are few things, that are uncapable of being represented by Fiction.
+Inanimate things, as a Church, an Hospital, a Bridge, may be personated by a Rector, Master, or Overseer.
+But things Inanimate, cannot be Authors, nor therefore give Authority to their Actors: Yet the Actors may have Authority to procure their maintenance, given them by those that are Owners, or Governours of those things.
+And therefore, such things cannot be Personated, before there be some state of Civill Government.

-Things personated, inanimate.
+Things personated, Inanimate.

-Likewise children, fools, and madmen that have no use of reason, may be personated by guardians, or curators; but can be no authors, during that time, of any action done by them, longer than, when they shall recover the use of reason, they shall judge the same reasonable.
-Yet during the folly, he that hath right of governing them, may give authority to the guardian.
-But this again has no place but in a state civil, because before such estate, there is no dominion of persons.
+Likewise Children, Fooles, and Mad-men that have no use of Reason, may be Personated by Guardians, or Curators; but Irrational; can be no Authors (during that time) of any action done by them, longer then (when they shall recover the use of Reason) they shall judge the same reasonable.
+Yet during the Folly, he that hath right of governing them, may give Authority to the Guardian.
+But this again has no place but in a State Civill, because before such estate, there is no Dominion of Persons.

-An idol, or mere figment of the brain, may be personated; as were the gods of the heathen: which by such officers as the state appointed, were personated, and held possessions, and other goods, and rights, which men from time to time dedicated, and consecrated unto them.
-But idols cannot be authors: for an idol is nothing.
-The authority proceeded from the state: and therefore before introduction of civil government, the gods of the heathen could not be personated.
+An Idol, or meer Figment of the brain, may be Personated; as were the Gods of the Heathen; which by such Officers as the False Gods: State appointed, were Personated, and held Possessions, and other Goods, and Rights, which men from time to time dedicated, and consecrated unto them.
+But Idols cannot be Authors: for an Idol is nothing.
+The Authority proceeded from the State: and therefore before introduction of Civill Government, the Gods of the Heathen could not be Personated.

-The true God may be personated.
-As he was; first, by Moses; who governed the Israelites, that were not his, but God's people, not in his own name, with hoc dicit Moses; but in God's name, with hoc dicit
+The true God may be Personated.
+As he was; first, by Moses; who governed the Israelites, (that were not his, but Gods people,) not in his own name, with Hoc dicit Moses; but in